Health-Universe/RF-Diffusion/README.md

-# RF Diffusion
+# RFdiffusion Streamlit

-RF Diffusion Streamlit App: Interactive Interface for Protein Design
+RFdiffusion Streamlit App: Interactive Interface for Protein Design

 The RFdiffusion Streamlit App is an interactive web-based application that allows users to explore various protein design tasks using the RFdiffusion tool.
 Through a user-friendly interface, the app provides options for three key tasks: Protein-Protein Interaction (PPI) Binder Design, Symmetric Oligomer Design, and Symmetric Motif Scaffolding.
 Users can select the desired task, specify relevant parameters, and initiate the generation of protein designs.